alexesc/HydroCalc-Docs/privacy-policy.md

 - Financial or payment information

 ## 2. Internet Access
-HydroCalc works entirely offline and does not transmit any data over the internet.
+HydroViewer works entirely offline and does not transmit any data over the internet.
 It does not require an internet connection to function.

 ## 3. Children’s Privacy
 This app is not intended for children under the age of 13.
 It does not collect or store any data from users, including children.

 ## 4. Third-Party Services
-HydroCalc does not use third-party services such as:
+HydroViewer does not use third-party services such as:
 - Analytics SDKs
 - Advertising platforms
 - Cloud-based data storage